 How to Move on from a Relationship

-Breaking up is hard to do—but you can turn a negative into a more positive experience with our expert tips on letting go of a relationship.
+Breaking up is hard to do—but you can turn the process into a more positive experience with our expert tips on how to move on from a relationship.

 Ending a relationship

 Ending a relationship is a painful process—and science backs this pain up.

 In a 2019 study published in PLoS One, Dutch researchers found that 26% of men and women who broke up with their partner developed depression-like symptoms, even if the emotional fallout happened six months before they were surveyed.
 And it doesn’t matter which side of the breakup you’re on.
 2022 research published in Family Relations found that those who initiate a breakup are at just as high a risk for depression over how to move on from the relationship.
 Men may be at an even higher risk for mental health distress, too, according to another 2022 study.